digst/EIDSAML.java/README.md

 For a quick setup, follow the on setting up a test service provider via Docker - [Docker ReadMe](docker/README.md).

 On the service provider you should now be able to log in using the the [Test Danish Eidas Gateway](https://eidasconnector.test.eid.digst.dk/).
-* You must have select the Test Country EU in the [Test Danish Eidas Gateway](https://eidasconnector.test.eid.digst.dk/).
+* You must select the Test Country EU in the [Test Danish Eidas Gateway](https://eidasconnector.test.eid.digst.dk/).